-The Commission considers the draft rule to be broadly consistent with the Statement of Policy Principles in that it:
+The Commission has had regard to the Statement of Policy Principles and considers the following aspects of the rule as made to be broadly consistent with the Statement of Policy Principles:

-- preserves distribution business exclusivity for smart meters until such time as a national regulatory framework, including a national minimum functionality, is established; and - does not affect the Victorian regulatory arrangements for distribution businesses' recovery of costs related to smart meters.
-In making the existing jurisdictional derogation, we found that the Victorian cost recovery arrangements are consistent with the Statement of Policy Principles.20
+- The rule as made preserves distribution business exclusivity for smart meters until such time as a national regulatory framework, including a national minimum functionality, is established. - The rule as made does not affect the Victorian regulatory arrangements for distribution businesses' recovery of costs related to smart meters.
+In making the existing jurisdictional derogation, we found that the Victorian cost recovery arrangements are consistent with the Statement of Policy Principles.22

-We note that the period during which the Victorian electricity distribution businesses are required to complete the rollout of AMI is due to complete on 31 December 2013.
+We note that the period during which the Victorian electricity distribution businesses are required to complete the rollout of AMI ends on 31 December 2013.
 In this respect, the third policy principle - which relates distributor exclusivity to the mandated rollout period - is not definitive.